projectatomic/atomic-site/source/blog/2016-06-07-micro-cluster-part-1.html.md

 Run "systemctl reboot" to start a reboot
 ```

-For this reason it doesn't really matter if you install an image which isn't the latest.
+For this reason it doesn't really matter if you install an image that isn't the latest.

 Now, we're up and running and ready to build a cluster.
 Next step: configuring the cluster with Ansible.